DMTF/Redfish-Tools/doc-generator/README.md

 ### Mapping of command-line arguments to configuration keys

-Command&#8209;line arguments take precedence over configuration keys.

-You can specify some configuration information through configuration keys only and not through command-line arguments.
+You can specify some configuration information through configuration keys only and some configuration information through command-line arguments only.

-Conversely, you can specify some configuration information through command-line arguments only and not through configuration keys.

 The names of some configuration keys differ from their command&#8209;line argument equivalents.
 Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.

 The `uri_mapping` configuration key is required but all other configuration keys are optional.

-The `--config` command-line argument is required but all other arguments are optional.
+Additionally, you must use the `--config` command-line argument to specify the base configuration file, which contains the required `uri_mapping` configuration key.

 This table maps command-line arguments to configuration keys: